-Health Care Services staff or the delegated PPG works in coordination with the Public Programs Department to monitor the appropriate use of local government organizations, including regional centers, which provide EPSDT services.
-The Health Care Services staff or delegated PPG coordinates with the member's PCP to monitor that referrals are made to the proper agencies and programs.
+Health Care Services staff or the delegated PPG works in coordination with the Public Programs Department to monitor the appropriate use of local government organizations, including regional centers, which provide EPSDT/Medi-Cal for Kids & Teens services.
+The Medical Management staff or delegated PPG coordinates with the member's PCP to monitor that referrals are made to the proper agencies and programs.
 Following review and authorization by a Plan medical director or delegated PPG medical director, Health Care Services staff or the PPG coordinates the services with the PCP.
-If EPSDT services are not available through a local government agency or organization, Health Care Services staff or the delegated PPG issues letters of authorization and negotiated claims payment instructions to EPSDT services providers, and continues to provide care coordination services, including assistance in scheduling appointments, arranging non-medical transportation and non-emergency medical transportation to and from medical appointments and updating the care management plan.
-The plan must ensure that appropriate EPSDT services are initiated in a timely manner, as soon as possible, but no later than 60 calendar days following either a preventive screening or other visit that identifies a need for a follow-up.
+If EPSDT/Medi-Cal for Kids & Teens services are not available through a local government agency or organization, Health Care Services staff or the delegated PPG issues letters of authorization and negotiated claims payment instructions to EPSDT/Medi-Cal for Kids & Teens services providers, and continues to provide care coordination services, including assistance in scheduling appointments, arranging non-medical transportation and non-emergency medical transportation to and from medical appointments and updating the care management plan.
+The plan must ensure that appropriate EPSDT/Medi-Cal for Kids & Teens services are initiated in a timely manner, as soon as possible, but no later than 60 calendar days following either a preventive screening or other visit that identifies a need for a follow-up.